Skip to content

 In a hurry?
 TL;DR

-- 3The stomach protects itself with a mucus lining and rapid cell regeneration.
+• 3The stomach protects itself from self-digestion via a strong mucus layer and rapid cell regeneration.

 Why It Matters